 Obviously what we need here is debate, discussion, and rational-empirical argument by qualified scholars – not shaming, censorship and witch-hunts by people who need to work on their writing and thinking skills.

-Posted by Kevin Barrett on May 4, 2017, With 2270 Reads Filed under 9/11.
+Posted by Kevin Barrett on May 4, 2017, With 2354 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.